Somali National University: Relaunch

-On 14 November 2013, the former Prime Minister Abdi Farah Shirdon "Saacid" and the his cabinet approved a federal government plan to reopen the Somali National University.
+On 14 November 2013, the former Prime Minister Abdi Farah Shirdon "Saacid" and his cabinet approved a federal government plan to reopen the Somali National University.
 The refurbishing initiative cost US$55.2 million.
 On 16 August 2014, the federal government officially re-opened the Somali National University at a meeting of the Board of the University.
 The event was chaired by former President of Somalia Hassan Sheikh Mohamud, who serves as the head of the university's committee in charge of the curriculum, budget dispensation and faculties.

 On 18 September 2014, about 480 pupils took the university's entry exams, which were supervised by the Chairman of the Somali National University Dr. Mohamed Ahmed Jimale and the Deputy Minister of Culture and Higher Education Mohamed Ahmed Kulan.
 In October 2014, Speaker of the Federal Parliament Mohamed Osman Jawari and Minister of Culture and Higher Education Duale Adan Mohamed officially inaugurated the first academic year of the Somali National University.